 - Failure to yield the right of way (9.2 percent of accidents)

-- Failure to observe object, person, or vehicle (8.8 percent of accidents)
+- Failure to observe an object, person, or vehicle (8.8 percent of accidents)

 - Tailgating (8 percent of accidents)